SomeGuyWhoLovesCoding/FNF-PeoteView/readme.md

 This is being optimized and organized as frequently as possible for a flexible codebase making it faster to finish.
 It aims to be the new standard of FNF modding.

-This project was started a few months ago, so expect this repository to be very active!\
+Expect this repository to be somewhat active.
+Because the developer has other stuff to do so don't go "when is funkin view coming out".

 # Setup